Ylldren Ibrahimaj: Ural Yekaterinburg

 On 16 January 2021, Ibrahimaj signed a three-year contract with Russian Premier League club Ural Yekaterinburg and received squad number 17.
 On 28 February 2021, he made his debut in a 2–2 away draw against Krasnodar after being named in the starting line-up.

 Lillestrøm

 On 7 February 2022, Ibrahimaj signed a three-year contract with Eliteserien club Lillestrøm and received squad number 20.

 Mladá Boleslav

 On 29 January 2025, Ibrahimaj signed a contract with Czech First League club Mladá Boleslav as a free agent.

+Back in Lillestrøm

+On 5 January 2026, Lillestrøm announced the signing of Ibrahimaj on a two-year contract.

 International career

 On 22 May 2019, Ibrahimaj received a call-up from Kosovo for the UEFA Euro 2020 qualifying matches against Montenegro and Bulgaria, but he was not available for these matches after FIFA did not permit him to play for Kosovo due to problems with his documentation.
 His debut with Kosovo came on 13 January 2020 in a friendly match against Sweden after being named in the starting line-up.